A Heart in a Body in the World by Deb Caletti

 Sebastian Cody did something horrible, something no one not even Sebastian himself can forgive.
-At the age of four, he accidentally shot and killed his infant sister with his father's gun.
+At age 4, he accidentally shot and killed his infant sister with his father's gun.
 Now, ten years later, Sebastian has lived with the guilt and horror for his entire life.
 With his best friend away for the summer, Sebastian has only a new friend, Aneesa, to distract him from his darkest thoughts.
 But even this relationship cannot blunt the pain of his past.
-Because Sebastian knows exactly how to rectify his childhood crime and sanctify his past.
-It took a gun to get him into this.Now he needs a gun to get out.
 Read a sample.

 Dreamland Burning by Jennifer Latham

 When Rowan finds a skeleton on her family's property, investigating the brutal, century-old murder leads to painful discoveries about the past.
 Alternating chapters tell the story of William, another teen grappling with the racial firestorm leading up to the 1921 Tulsa race riot, providing some clues to the mystery.
 Read a sample.